Skip to content

 14. Spotted dove

 The spotted dove is a small, long-tailed pigeon native to the Indian subcontinent and Southeast Asia.
-It is a common breeding bird in these areas and has also been introduced to many other parts of the world.
+It is a common breeding bird in these areas and has been introduced to many other parts of the world.
 As a result, it has established feral populations in these places.

 KingdomAnimalia